-- Unintentional falls are the number one cause of non-fatal injury for children, and 43 percent of fall-related injuries are among children 4 and under.
+- Unintentional falls are the number one cause of non-fatal injury for children, and 38 percent of fall-related injuries in children are among kids 4 and under.

 - The majority of serious falls happen at home.
 Children are twice as likely to be injured in a fall-related injury at home than at a childcare facility.

 - Boys are more than three times as likely as girls to die from fall-related injuries.

 - Window falls occur more frequently in large urban areas and low-income neighborhoods.